Sabri-Rapa/Sabri-Rapa/README.md

 ### Hi there 👋

-💥 I'm recently graduated as a Full-Stack Developer.
+💥 I'm Full-Stack Developer.
 I am very excited to continue delving into the world of development, which I discovered as my passion.

 💨I'm entering the world of development with my first personal projects.